Physalaemus deimaticus

 Physalaemus deimaticus is a species of frog in the family Leptodactylidae.
-It is endemic to Brazil and only known from its type locality in Jaboticatubas, Serra do Cipó, Minas Gerais.
+It is endemic to Brazil and occurs in the Espinhaço Mountains of Minas Gerais; prior to 2020, it was only known from its type locality in Jaboticatubas, Serra do Cipó, Minas Gerais.
 The specific name deimaticus is derived from Greek deimos fror "fear" and refers to the defensive display of this frog, probably aimed at scaring predators.
 Common names Jaboticatubas dwarf frog and frightening foam froglet have been coined for it.

 Description

 The type series consists of three specimens.
 The holotype is an adult female measuring 24 mm in snout–vent length.
 The other female type is of similar size, whereas the male type measures 21 mm in snout–vent length.
 The overall appearance is robust.
 The snout is short.
 No tympanum is visible.
 The fingers and the toes are long and have neither webbing nor expanded tips.
 The dorsum has granulose skin and is light gray to light reddish brown in color.
 The interorbital stripe, middorsal stripe that splits in two posteriorly, and lateral bands are dark brown.
 The inguinal glands are black with white margins.